 For years, this has been a topic of debate, with the majority of employment lawyers encouraging employers to provide.
 At one session of the “HR Law for HR Professionals” course that I founded, the discussion evolved into a debate between myself and the two other employment lawyers WHO were present on one side, and virtually the entire class of HR Professionals on the other.

-I have written about this topic before — see Providing employment references just makes sense as an example.
+I have written about this topic before.
 I understand that the concern driving the “no references” policy is one of perceived potential liability.
 However, this fear is largely baseless and does not support a blanket policy prohibiting positive or negative commentary regarding former employees.

 Don’t be afraid to say something negative, as long as it’s true